 "The Maze Runner" doesn't do that.
 We learn who put the boys were in the Glade and part of the reason why; we learn some of what is beyond the maze, as well as whether or not there's actually a way out.
 But we're also shown enough to know that not everything we've been told is true.

 Being a series, it does leave some questions open at the end of the movie, perhaps more questions than normal.
-My husband came away wanting more of an explanation, but I have a feeling that telling us any more would allow us to figure out the next mystery too easily.
+You may come away wanting more of an explanation, but I have a feeling that telling us any more would allow us to figure out the next mystery too easily.

 As to the rest of the movie, the sets were gorgeous.
 The Glade and the maze were alive with personality.
 The Glade had a lived-in, boyish feel and the maze looked like the Labyrinth from Greek myth would if rebuilt by futuristic minds: classic stone and ivy with moving parts and modern shapes.
 It added to the mystery and the sense of, "Where the heck is this?"